postmannen/steward/README.md

 In a pull setup an agent is installed at the Edge unit, and the configuration or commands to execute locally are pulled from a central repository.
 With this kind of setup you can be pretty certain that sometime in the future the node will reach it's desired state, but you don't know when.
 And if you want to know the current state you will need to have some second service which gives you that information.

 In it's simplest form the idea about using an event driven system as the core for management of Edge units is that the sender/publisher are fully decoupled from the receiver/subscriber.
-We can get an acknowledge if a message is received or not, and with this functionality we will at all times know the current state of the receiving end.
+We can get an acknowledge message if a message is received or not, and with this functionality we will at all times know the current state of the receiving end.

 ## Publishing and Subscribing processes